The GOP’s Greatest Political Weapon: Redistricting Control

 Despite the popular narrative, the false equivalency of partisan gerrymandering risks masking just how shameless and ruthless Republicans have been with redistricting.
 We saw this clearly last year, when the Hofeller files reveled the GOP’s strategy to use gerrymandering to “create a system wherein the Republican nominee would win.”

-Data shows exactly how Republicans weaponized redistricting over the past twenty years of partisan gerrymandering.
-Researchers found that while in the 1970s, 1980s, and 1990s partisan redistricting accounted for less than five percent of the gap between Republicans and Democrats in the House, the same calculations showed that it “can account for 57 percent of the gap in the 2000s and 51 percent in the 2010s.”
+Data shows exactly how Republicans weaponized redistricting over the past 20 years of partisan gerrymandering.
+Researchers found that while in the 1970s, 1980s and 1990s partisan redistricting accounted for less than 5% of the gap between Republicans and Democrats in the House, the same calculations showed that it “can account for 57 percent of the gap in the 2000s and 51 percent in the 2010s.”
 This shift occurred particularly in the 2010s when the Republican Party took control over many governorships and state legislatures.

-Following the 2010 census, I litigated a number of redistricting cases—most of which were aimed at replacing Republican gerrymanders with fair maps.
-Four of those cases ended up in front of the United States Supreme Court.
-We won them all.
+Following the 2010 census, I litigated a number of redistricting cases — most of which were aimed at replacing Republican gerrymanders with fair maps.
+Four of those cases ended up in front of the U.S. Supreme Court.
+My legal team won them all.
 Yet I am very worried about the impact of the 2020 election on the redistricting process and its ripple effects on elections for the next decade.

-As Justice Kagan wrote in her dissent of Rucho last year, where the court decided partisan gerrymandering is a political question beyond the reach of the federal courts, “The partisan gerrymanders in these cases deprived citizens of the most fundamental of their constitutional rights: the rights to participate equally in the political process, to join with others to advance political beliefs, and to choose their political representatives.”
+As Justice Elena Kagan wrote in her dissent of Common Cause v.
+Rucho last year, where the Court decided partisan gerrymandering is a political question beyond the reach of the federal courts, “The partisan gerrymanders in these cases deprived citizens of the most fundamental of their constitutional rights: the rights to participate equally in the political process, to join with others to advance political beliefs, and to choose their political representatives.”